Craig-Stoneham/Packer/CONTRIBUTING.md

 - `documentation`: Issues related to documentation, typos, or content improvements.
 - `help wanted`: Indicate that we need help on a particular issue.
 Feel free to contribute to these!
 - `good first issue`: Suitable for first-time contributors.

-## Code of Conduct

-Please note that we have a [Code of Conduct](CODE_OF_CONDUCT.md) in place.
-By participating, you are expected to uphold this code.

 ## Getting Help